All or Nothing: Tottenham Hotspur: Production

 It was first announced in October 2019 that Tottenham Hotspur would become the subject of the Amazon Prime All or Nothing series.
 Eight episodes were initially scheduled, but an extra episode was later added so as to continue documenting the season following its resumption after the season was suspended due to the 2020 coronavirus pandemic.

 The documentary production crew were given access to the club to provide a behind-the-scene look at the club.
 The goings-on at the club were captured by 25 remotely-operated fixed rig cameras and 66 ambient microphones installed at the Tottenham Hotspur Stadium and the club's training centre in Enfield.
 These were placed in the dressing room of the home team, the offices of all the key figures including the head coach, and other locations such the first team's restaurant.
 In places not covered by these fixed cameras, for example when the team were playing away, video footage was captured by a camera crew following the team.
 The access by the producer was sanctioned by club chairman Daniel Levy but the manager Pochettino expressed his concerns over the extra workload caused by the production.
 The series, however, covered little on Pochettino and his sacking, concentrating instead on his successor Mourinho.

 Due to the lockdown rules and social distancing protocols imposed during the pandemic, editing of the series had to be done remotely, and the number of people working on the show had to be scaled back.

+Goalkeeper Hugo Lloris felt that the production of the series contributed to tensions between the players and officials at the club.
+Lloris wrote that the decision to install cameras was made without the consent of the players and that despite the £10 million rumoured fee from Amazon to the club - the players would not receive compensation for being fitted with microphones.
+Lloris and other players had an agreement with the club that the training dressing room would not have microphones and it subsequently became the only place where players could "speak freely".
+The players would also deliberately sit at tables that did not have microphones.
+He felt that the series was a "constraint and it had consequences".